MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ### Scaled Problems

-Many test problems are defined with similar ranges of objective values.
-Algorithms that assume similar ranges could favor such problems.
-To counteract this bias, we can apply a scaling factor to each objective.
-In this example, we will scale the i-th objective by $2^i$.,
+Many test problems are defined with similar ranges for objective values.
+To counteract any bias, we can apply a scaling factor to each objective.
+In this example, we will scale the i-th objective by $2^i$:

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [61:61] -->